New Bern Bears: 1946 to 1952: Coastal Plain League

 New Bern won their second consecutive Coastal Plain League championship in 1951.
-The Bears ended the regular season in 2nd place, with a 72–54 record, playing the season under returning manager Harry Land.
+The Bears ended the regular season in second place, with a 72–54 record, playing the season under returning manager Harry Land.
 In the playoffs, New Bern defeated the Goldsboro Cardinals 4 games to 2 to advance.
 In the Finals, the Bears defeated the Wilson Tobs 4 games to 3 to win the league championship.

 In the final season of the Coastal Plain League, the 1952 New Bern Bears finished last in the standings.
-The Bears placed 8th with a 40–83 record and were managed by Larry Dempsey, John Pavlich and Steve Collins.
+The Bears ended the season in eighth place with a 40–83 record and were managed by Larry Dempsey, John Pavlich and Steve Collins.

 The Coastal League permanently folded as a minor league following the 1952 season.
 New Bern has not hosted another minor league team.

 The ballpark

-The New Bern Bears hosted minor league home games games at Kafer Park.
+The New Bern Bears hosted minor league home games at Kafer Park.
 Today, the baseball field is still in use.
-Kafer Park is located at 603 George Street, New Bern, North Carolina.
+Kafer Park is located at 603 George Street in New Bern, North Carolina.